danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^print]: https://p5js.org/reference/#/p5/print.

-[^Chun2]: Wendy Hui Kyong Chun and Andrew Lison argue the first *Hello World* program we learn is enjoyable and seductive.
+[^Chun2]: Wendy Hui Kyong Chun and Andrew Lison argue the first "Hello World" program we learn is enjoyable and seductive.
 We will say more about this in the following chapter.
-See Wendy Hui Kyong Chun and Andrew Lison, "Fun is a Battlefield: Software between Enjoyment and Obsession", in Olga Goriunova, ed., *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing* (New York, London: Bloomsbury Academic, 2014), 180.
+See Wendy Hui Kyong Chun and Andrew Lison, "Fun is a Battlefield: Software between Enjoyment and Obsession," in Olga Goriunova, ed., *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing* (New York, London: Bloomsbury, 2014), 180.

 [^Hello]: *hallo welt! (hello world!)* was a collaboration between Geoff Cox and Duncan Shingleton, see http://www.anti-thesis.net/hello-world-60/.

 [^Babel]: *The Tower of Babel*, designed to reach heaven, displeased God such that "he" decided to confound the single language of Adam so that people would not understand each other’s speech (*Genesis* 2:19 & 11:1-9).
 Subsequently everyone is left to "babble" in a diversity of languages the so-called confusion of tongues.
 The code expresses this confusion, but also invokes free speech, allowing the web browser to "speak" through software according to what it is said/written.
 "It is both a computer-readable notation of logic and a representation of this process, both script and performance; and in this sense it is like spoken words" as Cox reminds us.
-We will return to this issue in Chapter 7 - "Vocable Code".
 See Geoff Cox, *Speaking Code: Coding as Aesthetic and Political Expression* (Cambridge, Mass: MIT Press, 2013), 3.

 [^Reference]: See https://p5js.org/reference/.